 At Upwork, we recognize the important role that security researchers and our community play in keeping Upwork and our customers secure.
 If you discover a vulnerability on Upwork.com, please notify us by email at email@example.com using the following guidelines:

 - Please share the security issue with us before making it public on message boards, mailing lists, or other forums.

 - Please wait until we notify you that the vulnerability has been resolved before you disclose it to others.
 We take the security of our customers very seriously, and some vulnerabilities take longer than others to resolve.

 - When submitting a vulnerability, please provide a clear, concise description of steps to reproduce the vulnerability.

 - Please provide full details of the security issue, including Proof-of-Concept URL and the details of the system where the tests were conducted.

-- To receive credit, you must be the first to report the vulnerability, and you must provide us a reasonable amount of time to remediate before you disclose the issue publicly.
-We use a third party service to validate the vulnerability and provide monetary rewards to the researcher.
+- To receive credit, you must be the first to report the vulnerability, and you must provide us with a reasonable amount of time to remediate it before you disclose the issue publicly.
+We use a third-party service to validate the vulnerability and provide monetary rewards to the reporter.

 - Your submission will be reviewed and validated by a member of the Information Security team.
 Providing clear and concise steps to reproduce the issue will help to expedite the response.